 For more information on financing long-term rental properties, fix and flips or owner occupant homes, check out my book: Build a Rental Property Empire: the no-nonsense book on finding deals, financing the right way, and managing wisely.

 How I have used a HELOC on my rental properties

 I recently paid off my first rental property.
 This was very exciting for me and provided increased cash flow as well as financing opportunities.
 I was able to get a HELOC on that property about a month ago.
 Since this was an investment property, my portfolio lender charges me a 1 percent origination fee and had an appraisal done to determine my line of credit.

-The appraisal came in at $160,000 and my lender allows a 75% loan to value on investment property lines of credit.
-On a personal residence they go up to 90% loan to value on a HELOC.
+The appraisal came in at $160,000 and my lender allows a 75 percent loan to value on investment property lines of credit.
+On a personal residence they go up to 90 percent loan to value on a HELOC.
 I was able to get a line for $120,000, and at the time I had no idea how I would use the line.

 How the HELOC helped my fix and flip business

 My fix and flip business has taken off lately.
 I own 8 fix and flips and I am buying a 9th in June.
 Fix and flips take a lot of money to complete, especially with my financing which is 75 percent of the purchase price.
 I have to use my money for down payments and repairs.